 The program has a comprehensive assessment program plan, which provides information on the effectiveness of the nursing curriculum and enhances student preparation for national exams.
-Part of the student discipline fee is used to provide standardized, computerized evaluation and feedback to both students and the program.
+Part of the nursing student differential is used to provide standardized, computerized evaluation and feedback to both students and the program.